 You should have the following data in your file to import as:

-parent category - the category to which the appropriate category is linked
+- "Parent Category" - the category to which the appropriate category is linked

-category position - the order of the categories in the category tree
+- "Category Position" - the order of the categories in the category tree

-active - the status of the category activity; '1' - active, '0' - inactive
+- "Active" - the status of the category activity; '1' - active, '0' - inactive

-date_add - the period of the category creation
+- "date_add" - the period of the category creation

-date_upd - the date of the last updates
+- "date_upd" - the date of the last updates

-category description - text, which helps to get more details on the category(ies)
+- "Description" - text, which helps to get more details on the category(ies)

-link_rewrite - the end of the URL path(s) of the category(ies) which will be generated for preview category(ies) on the Front-End etc.
+- "link_rewrite" - the end of the URL path(s) of the category(ies) which will be generated for preview category(ies) on the Front-End etc.

 Launch import wizard

-To start Import/Export you need to click on the button which starts the Import/Export PrestaShop Categories Wizard in the top of Store Manager:
+To start Import/Export you need to click on the[Import/Export] button, which starts the Import/Export PrestaShop Categories Wizard in the top of Store Manager:

-Select fields delimiter and quote character page contains some important settings.
+Select fields delimiter and quote character page contains important settings.
 If you specify wrong values, PrestaShop category import may not work.

 Note: CSV file contains data in a row-column format and delimiter character is used to separate one column from another.
-If you specify incorrect delimiter, file will not be parsed properly and PrestaShop categories will not be
+If you specify incorrect delimiter, file will not be parsed properly and PrestaShop categories will not be imported.

 Quote, string values delimiter will be used to separate strings in a .csv file.
 This delimiter can be disabled if none are used.
 On previous sample page, we have noticed that comma symbol was used as delimiter and values were quoted with " symbol.
 Specify two first settings as shown above.

 The third setting is PrestaShop category delimiter.
 This is not native .csv setting, it is used only in Store Manager.
-As you know categories are organized in a form of tree, where parent category can contain one or more subcategories and subcategory can contain one or more other categories.
+As you know, categories are organized in a form of a tree, where parent category can contain one or more subcategories and subcategory can contain one or more other categories.
 Category delimiter character is used to separate category names and specify full category tree path for given category.

-Category path is very similar to directory path used to specify the full file name in Windows, where every directory separated by a backslash (\) character like this one: C:\Program Files\eMagicOne\Store Manager for PrestaShop\
+Category path is very similar to directory path used to specify the full file name in Windows, where every directory is separated by a backslash (\) character like this one: C:\Program Files\eMagicOne\Store Manager for PrestaShop\

 As for example, PrestaShop category path for "Sample Subcategory" (see image below) will be Hardware|Graphics Cards|Sample Subcategory.
-Pipe (|) character was used as a separator.
+Pipe (|) character is used as a separator.

-Images - Default images path is the place where store manager will look for images when importing Prestashop categories - image names specified in .csv file whereas image files stored here.
+Default images path is the place where store manager will look for images when importing Prestashop categories - image names specified in .csv file whereas image files stored here.

-When a Store Manager is unable to find an image it will not import image information to a category and will remove existing image information if any.
+When a Store Manager is unable to find an image, it will not import image information to a category and will remove existing image information if any.

 Base formats and separators

-Parameters on the Base Formats and Separators page are used to convert text values from the .csv file to numerical and date values.
-You can just set default formats with appropriate button.
+Parameters on the "Base Formats and Separators page" are used to convert text values from the .csv file to numerical and date values.
+You can set default formats with corresponding button.

-Assign CSV columns to Database fields
+Assign .csv Columns to Database Fields

-The next page allows you to link columns from .csv file to appropriate database fields.
+The next page allows you to link columns from .csv file to proper database fields.
 The left pane "Database Fields" shows the list of fields in your database that can receive import data.

-Next option is Identify categories by.
+First option is "Identify categories by".
 Import will search for PrestaShop category using selected identify method.
 The category will be modified if found, if not - new category will be added.

 Source .csv file can contain multiple records with identical Name values.
 All these PrestaShop categories will be considered as one - currently imported to PrestaShop categories will overwrite previously imported with the same key field values.
 Note that sometimes one of key fields may be blank.
 Blank fields contain the same value for all records.
 It is required to assign .csv columns to key fields.

-- CSV Column - the name of the column in .csv file corresponding to this field - the link between database field and .csv column.
+- "CSV Column" - the name of the column in .csv file corresponding to this field - the link between database field and .csv column.

 Preview import data

 PrestaShop Categories were not imported to your PrestaShop database yet.
-On Import Preview page you can see how .csv file was processed using import settings, which you specified at previous steps.
+On "Preview Import Data" page you can see how .csv file was processed using import settings, which you specified at previous steps.

 Check whether all columns that you want to be imported are filled with data: some of them may be blank.
 This means that either you haven't assigned .csv column or it is empty in source (.csv) file.